robin-rpr/calos/CONTRIBUTING.rst

 Images pulled from registries come with OCI metadata, i.e. a "config blob".
 This is stored verbatim in :code:`/clearly/config.pulled.json` for debugging.
-Charliecloud metadata, which includes a translated subset of the OCI config, is kept up to date in :code:`/clearly/metadata.json`.
+Clearly metadata, which includes a translated subset of the OCI config, is kept up to date in :code:`/clearly/metadata.json`.

 push